Gabipsn11/Gabipsn11/README.md

 ┌──(<span style="color: #00C4E6;">gabipsn11㉿kali</span>)-[~]
 └─$ cat about.txt
-🌟 I'm a fullstack development enthusiast in my fourth semester of ADS at Senac Recife.
+🌟 I'm a fullstack development in my fourth semester of ADS at Senac Recife.
 I love coding and diving into new technologies.
   Currently, I'm working on college projects and improving my Cybersecurity and Backend skills.

 ┌──(<span style="color: #00C4E6;">gabipsn11㉿kali</span>)-[~]